- September 21, 2018

 "Final Theory" is a 4X-lite turn-based strategy game where players command fleets of battleships in a galactic civil war.
 The game features an innovative hex grid combat system, six difficulty levels, and seven ship classes with various upgrades and abilities to choose from.
 Additionally, there are two DLCs available - The Syndicate Navy and The Royal Navy, both featuring unique armor plating, weapons, and more.

-- Visually appealing graphics and sound design enhance the overall experience.
+- The graphics and sound design are well-executed, enhancing the overall experience.

 “All the mechanics are easy to learn, but allow for a lot of depth in fleet composition and upgrade choices.”